 - Former Jennings Randolph Senior Fellow Zheng Wang (2010-2011) is a co-winner of this year’s Yale H. Ferguson Book Prize for “the book that most advances the vibrancy of international studies as a pluralist discipline published in 2012”, for Never Forget National Humiliation: Historical Memory in Chinese Politics and International Relations.
 The Japanese version will come out this May.

-- Current Jennings Randolph Senior Fellow Alan Kuperman spoke at a March 14 event at Cato Institute, "Did Military Intervention in Libya Succeed?"
+- Former Jennings Randolph Senior Fellow Alan Kuperman spoke at a March 14 event at Cato Institute, "Did Military Intervention in Libya Succeed?"
 [Video]